anafarmus1/CalcyWalcy/README.md

 #### Here's what I'm aiming to learn:
 - Manual math expression parsing
-- Tokenization, shunting-hard algorithm, expression trees
+- Tokenization, shunting-yard algorithm, expression trees
 - Error handling
 - Eventually, will implement ux features to transition from a personal experiment to a cleaner, usable interface